Woodley Park (Washington, D.C.): Landmarks

-The Woodley Park Community Association was established to support the in-town neighborhood quality of life in Woodley Park.
-It has several hundred members and works on issues of general neighborhood interest.

 Education

 The District of Columbia Public Schools is the public school system.
-Oyster Adams Bilingual School is the neighborhood K-8 school, formed in 2007 by the merger of James F. Oyster Bilingual Elementary School in Woodley Park and John Quincy Adams Elementary School in Adams Morgan.
+Oyster-Adams Bilingual School is the neighborhood K-8 school, formed in 2007 by the merger of James F. Oyster Bilingual Elementary School in Woodley Park and John Quincy Adams Elementary School in Adams Morgan.

 Residents are zoned to Oyster Adams, and Jackson-Reed High School.

+Private schools in the neighborhood include the Maret School and Aidan Montessori School.